SupraSummus/ipfs-execute/README.md

 TODOs
 -----

- * verify if second argument is inside `/ipfs`.
-Someting like `../etc` can be passed and this is bad.
  * add `--aspid1` to bubblewrap call.
  * security considerations if mounting `/dev` and `/proc` is safe.
  * RAM, disk, CPU time limits